 I didn’t get a clearly defined image.
 There are areas where the ink didn’t turn colors, so the stencil was able to block some of the heat.

 I’m repeating the test, but this time using the brush end of the marker.
 This applies a LOT of ink to the board.
-Why?
-I have no idea because it doesn’t serve any real purpose, but it’s what I did.

-I’ve got pliers to hold the stencil firmly to the board.
-The heat gun blows out so much air that it can push the stencil up from the board.
+The heat gun blows out so much air that it can push the stencil up away from the board surface.

-The resulting image is better defined than the first one.
 If you try this, make sure to use something that is heat safe to firmly push down on the stencil with.

 Now I’m using the bullet tip to apply ink over the stencil.
 The problem is that the tip is pretty large, so it doesn’t fit in the smaller sections on the stencils.